kit-clj/kit-clj.github.io/resources/md/database.md

  :filename "queries.sql"}
 ```

 This Integrant component is a reference to a function that executes the SQL query along with any arguments you wish to pass in.
-For example, let's say you have the following SQL:
+For example, let's say you have following SQL queries defined:

 ```sql
 -- :name get-user-by-id :? :1